“Art is a thing I do.”

 Today, I’m giving up the talisman.
 It’s time, and I get to share some really cool news.

-I’m an artist, and 13 of my pieces are being featured in a solo show from March 13 to June 30, 2017.
+I’m an artist, and 13 of my pieces were featured in a solo show from March 13 to June 30, 2017.

-I work at Penn State College of Medicine in Hershey, PA, part of the Milton S. Hershey Medical Center complex.
+I work at Penn State College of Medicine in Hershey, Pa., part of the Milton S. Hershey Medical Center complex.
 We have a huge art program, where community artists share their work in patient and staff areas around campus.
-And for spring and summer 2017, I’m going to be the featured artist in the hallways and rooms of our Simulation Center.
+And for spring and summer 2017, I was the featured artist in the hallways and rooms of our Simulation Center.

 The Sim Center is an amazing place.
 All of our medical and physician assistant students pass through there for training, and outside professionals like anesthesiologists come regularly for simulation training to help them maintain their skills.
 It’s set up like a miniature medical center, with patient treatment rooms, conference spaces and so on, and it’s all going to be filled with my art.